cedlemo/pochette/README.md

 ### Create a resource class

-Now that there is a class that define the root path of the REST application, I need to create a resource class that will define the request that are to be handled (GET, POST, ...).
-This class will be manager for the `Link` objects.
+Now that there is a class that defines the root path of the REST application, I need to create a resource class that will manage the requests like GET, POST and so on for the `Link` objects.

 *LinksManagement*